fmichonneau/impatiens/README.md

 - Priors for clocks all set as exponentional distributions with mean at 1.0.
 - set run length at 185e6 generations.

+## Results

+Poor overall mixing mostly driven by poor mixing on the clocks.

+# 20140612 -- BEAST full complex

+## Rationale

+Reducing the number of clocks to see the impact on mixing.
+First, use strict clock on rDNA but keep the other two as log-normal.

 - - - - - - - - -